Murder of Jean McConville: Aftermath

 Within two days of her kidnapping, one of her sons reported the incident to the RUC and the British Army.
 However, the Police Ombudsman did not find any trace of an investigation into the kidnapping during the 1970s or 1980s.
 An officer told the Ombudsman that CID investigations in that area of Belfast at that time were "restricted to the most serious cases".
 On 2 January 1973, the RUC received two pieces of information stating: "it is rumoured that Jean McConville had been abducted by the [IRA] because she is an informer".

 In March 1973, information was received from the British Army, saying the kidnapping was an elaborate hoax and that McConville had left of her own free will.
 As a result, the RUC refused to accept that McConville was missing, preferring to believe an anonymous tip that she had absconded with a British soldier.
-The first investigation into her kidnapping appears to have taken place in 1995, when a team of RUC detectives was established to review the cases of all those who were thought to have been kidnapped during the conflict.
+The first investigation into her kidnapping appears to have taken place in 1995, when a team of RUC detectives was established to review the cases of all those who were thought to have been kidnapped during the conflict, known as the Disappeared.

+Search for remains

-In 1999, the IRA gave information on the whereabouts of her body.
+In 1999, the IRA gave information on the whereabouts of her body in the region of County Louth, at the south-eastern tip of the Cooley Peninsula, in the Republic of Ireland.
 This prompted a prolonged search, co-ordinated by the Garda Síochána, the Republic of Ireland's police force, but no body was found.
 On the night of 26 August 2003, a storm washed away part of the embankment supporting the west side of Shelling Hill Beach car park, near the site of previous searches.
 This exposed the body.
-On 27 August, it was found by passersby while they were walking on Shelling Hill Beach (also known as Templetown Beach) in County Louth, at the south-eastern tip of the Cooley Peninsula.
-McConville was subsequently reburied beside her husband Arthur in Holy Trinity Graveyard in Lisburn.
+On 27 August, it was found by a passersby while they were walking on Shelling Hill Beach (also known as Templetown Beach).
+McConville's body was positively identified and subsequently reburied beside her husband Arthur in Holy Trinity Graveyard in Lisburn.